-The timing of blooming of Perennial phlox's depends on the species and ranges from spring through to the early months of autumn.
+The timing of blooming of Perennial phlox's depends on the species.
+It ranges from spring through to the early months of autumn.

-Phlox may be upright or prostrate and carry masses of flowers that may be star shaped.
-Phlox flowers in many colours depending on the species; these include white, blue, pink, and purple.
+Phlox can be upright or prostrate in nature.
+They carry masses of flowers thatare often star shaped.
+Phlox blooms in many colors depending on the species; these include white, blue, pink, and purple flowers.

 Common Names: Phlox: Northern; Mountain; Largeleaf; Woodland; Meadow; Swordleaf; Moss; Pointed; Garden; Marsh; Drummond.